 Best Credit Cards for Hotel Points

-The Marriott Rewards Premier card is one of the best credit cards for points due to its huge sign-up bonus of 75,000 points and a free night annually at a category 1-5 property.
+The Marriott Rewards Premier card is one of the best credit cards for points due to its huge welcome bonus of 75,000 points and a free night annually at a category 1-5 property.
 You’ll also be able to raise your elite status to Silver within Marriott’s loyalty program.

 Having Silver status will give you more perks and can make your earning easier and your points more valuable.
 Since the merger between Marriott and Starwood Preferred Guest hotels, they are now the world’s largest lodging company and also boast the strongest loyalty program within the industry.